meadowdata/meadowrun/docs/tutorial/run_function.rst

 the :code:`myenv.yml` file in the git repo as the environment specification.
 Creating the conda environment takes some time, but once it has been created, it gets cached and reused using AWS ECR.
-Creating the container happens on the EC2 instance, so make sure to size your :code:`EC2AllocHost` appropriately.
+Creating the container happens on the EC2 instance, so make sure to size your :code:`AllocCloudInstance` appropriately.

 3. Meadowrun runs the specified function in that environment on the remote machine and returns the result: